A robust optimization approach to flow decomposition: Conclusions

 Motivated by these applications, we generalize the problem to the weighted inexact case with lower and upper bounds on the flow values.
 We investigate the complexity of the resulting problem and show that we can solve the special case where we only minimize the weights in polynomial time.
 Moreover, we introduce the concept of robust flow decomposition by incorporating uncertain bounds.
 Here, we show that arbitrary uncertainty sets can be reduced to finite, discrete uncertainty sets and that for strict robustness, the uncertainty set reduces to a single worst-case scenario.

 To overcome the conservatism of strict robustness, and motivated by practical applications, we make use of adjustable robustness.
 Consequently, we present two different adjustable problem formulations.
 In the first, only the number of paths needs to be specified beforehand.
 In the second formulation, both the number and the specific paths must be decided before the scenario is revealed.

-Our subsequent computational study provides a proof of concept, demonstrating the benefits of adjustability in settings under uncertainty when compared to non-adjustable models, which is clearly reflected in the number of paths.
+Our computational study provides a proof of concept, demonstrating the benefits of adjustability in settings under uncertainty when compared to non-adjustable models, which is clearly reflected in the number of paths.
 Even the less adjustable model yields significantly better results than the approach in which the problem is solved separately for each scenario, and all paths with corresponding weights are aggregated into a pool.
 Our findings highlight the substantial advantages of our adjustable models.

 However, the gained flexibility comes at the cost of higher computational requirements.
 Thus, focusing on specialized solution methods that aim at improving runtimes would be a valuable contribution to future research.
 In particular, methods that can influence the choice of effective scenarios, both for initializing the algorithm and during its progression, based on external factors (such as data, as proposed in \cite{goerigk2023data}) could play a significant role in improving computational performance.
 Moreover, exploring alternative uncertainty set formulations may expose not only better trade-offs in terms of robustness guarantees but also favor computational performance.
-Finally, since previous concepts have mainly focused on dealing with data inaccuracies and this is the first work to consider MFDs in the context of classical robustness concepts, this opens up additional fields of application and offers opportunities for further research.
+Finally, since previous concepts have mainly focused on dealing with data inaccuracies, and this is the first work to consider MFDs in the context of classical robustness concepts, this opens up additional fields of application and offers opportunities for further research.